 Dealing with character-string values such as '000198.37' is awkward in FORTRAN or Pascal, but you can write a set of subroutines to do the necessary manipulations.
-You can then retrieve and update any SQL data from any host language, and get - and set - exact values.
+You can then retrieve and update any SQL data from any host language, getting - and then setting - exact values.